Insight

 Published on

-Given the rapidly shifting ODA landscape across DAC donors, this new Development Budget Cuts Tracker closely follows cuts in ODA with frequent updates and analysis so you can stay ahead of the curve.
+Given the rapidly shifting ODA landscape across DAC donors, this Development Budget Cuts Tracker closely follows cuts in ODA with frequent updates and analysis so you can stay ahead of the curve.
 Find more detail on the latest trends below, along with visualizations to compare figures across markets.

 Between 2019 and 2023, ODA was on a slow but steady upward trajectory.
 Recent announcements mean that this trend is expected to shift.